relevvo/relevvo-test/README.md

 ## Note for those applying for a Frontend or Web Backend Developer or Fullstack developer Role

-You can subsitute the sorting problem above for an alternative which applies more to your problem area.
+You can subsitute the sorting problem above for an alternative which applies more to your skillset.

 For example, you could bootstrap a web backend from scratch which might include managing user authentication, database models, migrations, etc. Entities that you might want to manage using this app could be a set of Contacts and Companies.

 A few views which allow CRUD of the entities would help.
+If you are frontend focussed, then make the views look good. if you are backend focussed, work more on the database models and such.

 The frontend is a React app, so maybe the most natural way is to start with create-next-app (https://nextjs.org/docs/api-reference/create-next-app).

 For the debate question, you can subsitute Python v/s Golang with a comparison of the tradeoffs of two web backend frameworks which can be used to build API endpoints and views to support a React.js app.
 For example, Next.js v/s Django.
+Or if you are frontend focus, maybe a comparison of React v/s Vue.

 You could submit all of the above as a pull request on this repository or a new GitHub repository.